Consulting Services

 Team

-Mr. Cerovsek has over 25 years experience in risk and reliability engineering in a variety of transportation, oil and gas, offshore production, aeronautical, and civil and municipal projects with emphasis on engineering reliability, risk analysis, economics, and statistical methods.
-He completed his BS. in mechanical engineering in 1983, and MSc in mechanical engineering in the area of reliability analysis at the University of Belgrade in his native Yugoslavia.
-He is a member of APPEGGA, and has participated in over 50 projects primarily in risk assessment with the Bercha Group since his association began in 1993.
-He has been responsible for the development of computer simulation models, including probabilistic and Monte Carlo algorithms, for risk, reliability, and cost-benefit assessments.
-Major projects in which he has participated have included the EER systems and human performance reliability analysis for Transport Canada, the Sable Offshore Energy Project Safety Case, risk assessments of various pipeline and multi-modal transportation systems, and economic risk and cost-benefit analyses for transportation systems, offshore projects, pipelines, and multi-modal systems.
-He has over 15 national and international technical publications, and has co-authored numerous project reports.
-His general engineering experience includes design of mechanical systems, avionics, risk and reliability analysis, HAZID and HAZOPs, ergonomic simulation, and project management.
+Milan Cerovsek has over 40 years experience in risk and reliability engineering in a variety of transportation, oil and gas, offshore production, aeronautical, and civil and municipal projects with emphasis on engineering reliability, risk analysis, economics, and statistical methods.
+He completed his BSc. in mechanical engineering in 1983, and MSc in mechanical engineering in the area of reliability analysis at the University of Belgrade in his native Yugoslavia.
+He is a member of APEGA, and has participated in over 50 projects primarily in risk assessment with the Bercha Group since their association began in 1993.
+He has been responsible for the development of fault tree, event tree, and computer simulation models, including probabilistic and Monte Carlo simulation algorithms, for risk, reliability, and cost-benefit assessments.
+Major projects in which he has participated have included the EER systems and human performance reliability analysis including computer simulation of human performance in emergency conditions for Transport Canada, the Sable Offshore Energy Project Safety Case, and risk assessments of various pipeline and multi-modal transportation systems.
+In the year 2000 he was responsible for conducting the calculations and participating in the risk contour mapping of the City of Edmonton.
+He has also done economic risk and cost-benefit analyses for transportation systems, offshore projects, pipelines, and multi-modal systems.
+He has authored or co-authored over 20 national and international technical publications, and numerous project reports.
+His general engineering experience includes design of mechanical systems, avionics, risk and reliability analysis, HAZID and HAZOP’s, ergonomic simulation, and project management.

 [About Us] [Services] [Projects] [Photo Gallery] [Publications] [Software] [Links] [Contact Us]